Children and COVID-19

 - Immunosuppression (weakened immune system due to certain medical conditions or being on medications that weaken the immune system)

-- Medical complexity (children with multiple chronic conditions that affect many arts of the body, or are dependent on technology and other significant supports for daily life)
+- Medical complexity (children with multiple chronic conditions that affect many parts of the body, or are dependent on technology and other significant supports for daily life)

 *This list does not include every underlying condition that might increase the risk for severe illness in children.
 As more information becomes available, the CDC will continue to update and share information about risk for severe illness among children.